connar/Jlaive-Deobfuscator/README.md

 - Recovers all the .ps1 files created.
 - Recovers the keys, ivs and encrypted blocks and decrypts them, providing the intermediate .exe files.
 - Recovers the original executable before being converted to that obfuscated .bat file.

+# Dependencies
+This script needs the following:
+- pythonnet
+- ironpython
+- dnlib.dll